 - In a mixing bowl combine the hung curds, sugar,and blend the mix using a blender in spurts to get an even creamy texture.
 DO NOT run the blender for long at one go as it can result in a runny shrikhand.
 Just about 4 to 5 spurts of the whip or pulse mode of the mixer are enough for 1 cup of hung curds ( as castor sugar blends well into the yoghurt)

 - Add the saffron mixture, cardamom powder, nutmeg powder and mix well.
 Garnish with cardamom powder and strands of saffron.

 - Refrigerate covered for at least 2 hours to chill.

 - Serve chilled with hot puris or even as a sweet dessert.

 - The thickness and sweetness of the shrikhand depends on individual taste.
 Some like it sweet while some like it sweet and tart.
 Adjust taste accordingly.

 - Castor sugar blends well into the yoghurt and it is actually time saving too as traditionally regular sugar is added to yoghurt and set aside for about two hours and then the mix is passed through a muslin cloth or puran making machine to get an even creamy texture.
 Adding castor sugar saves time and yet tastes yumm.

 Procedure and TIP to prepare thick curds :

 - Boil milk in a pan, switch off flame and set aside till warm to touch.

-- Use warm mlik in winter and milk at room temperature in summer to set curds
+- Use luke warm milkin winter and milk at room temperature in summer to set curds.

 - Warm the saffron strands on a pan and then add to warm milk.
 It’ll release more colour and flavour too.